 - Clearly allows accessory suites for extended family members in a single-family home, but not separate, unconnected accessory dwelling units. - Establishes a minimum area for new single family houses 1,000 sq. ft.
 There is currently no minimum house size requirement in Maple Bluff.
-Only 2% of all current houses are under 1,000 sq. ft. - Restricts rental of single-family residences for a period of 6 or fewer days (i.e., tourist rooming houses), and limits rentals for more than 6 but fewer than 30 consecutive days.
-There are currently no local tourist rooming house regulations in Maple Bluff. - Modernizes home occupation rules, including vehicle trip maximums and allowing use of accessory buildings by conditional use permit. - Sets rules for small on-site energy systems (e.g., solar panels) intended to encourage their use in a way that respects State law and Village character. - Limits garage, yard, estate, and in-home sales to four sales per year.
-There are currently no limits on garage sales in Maple Bluff. - Updates ordinance to comply with state and federal law related to manufactured housing, community living arrangements, signs, telecommunication facilities, etc. so that rights, possibilities, and limits on local regulatory authority are more clearly understood.
+Only 2% of all current houses are under 1,000 sq. ft. - Restricts rental of single-family residences for a period of 6 or fewer days (i.e., tourist rooming houses), and introduces standards for rentals of more than 6 but fewer than 30 consecutive days.
+There are currently no local tourist rooming house regulations in Maple Bluff. - Modernizes home occupation rules, including vehicle trip maximums and allowing use of accessory buildings by conditional use permit. - Sets rules for small energy generation (e.g., solar panels) intended to encourage their use in a way that respects State law and Village character. - Limits garage, yard, estate, and in-home sales to four sales per year.
+There are currently no limits on garage sales in Maple Bluff. - Updates ordinance to comply with state and federal law for uses like manufactured housing, community living arrangements, signs, and telecommunication facilities so that rights, possibilities, and limits on local regulatory authority are more clearly understood.